audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 ## Create Subkeys for Daily use

+Now, we just said we want to keep our "prime keypair" safe.
+They should be kept safe in a safe-deposit box or wall-safe.
+How can we get the benefits of GPG without a ton of hassle?
+We want to create sub-keys that we can put on our laptop.

 This is a rather convoluted process but it comes out like this.

-1. You have a private key in a keyring
+1. You have a public / private keypair ("prime keypair") in a keyring
-2. Generate a new sub-key on that keyring
+2. Generate a new sub-key on that keyring (public/private) for encryption
 3. Move this keyring to a safe place
-4. Copy the keyring, sans the master private key to a daily use place
+4. Copy the keyring and remove the "prime" private key

-We follow the path defined in the [Debian Subkeys Guide](https://wiki.debian.org/Subkeys).
+5. Keyring with public subkey, private subkey, public "prime" key, and a ghost private "prime" key

-1. Start in the terminal
+1. Start in the Terminal again.
+Right click on the desktop to re-open one, if needed.
 1. `cd`
 1. `umask 077; tar -cf $HOME/Persistent/gnupg-backup.tar -C $HOME .gnupg`
-1. Congratulations, on your Persistent drive you have a backup of the keys `gpg` created in case something bad happens
+1. Congratulations, on your Persistent drive you have a backup of the keys `gpg` created in case something bad happens.
+Again, this is all the more reason to make sure that this USB key does not become compromised
 1.  `gpg --edit-key 7EC9E024`: Remember, this is "Tutorial's" identifier.
 This will open the `gpg` dialog
 1.  `addkey`
 1. Provide your secret key